 However disturbing the reasons, 2020 was a year that ruptured expectations and forced us to step outside the rhythms of daily life.
 From this unfamiliar vantage point, we could imagine a different future, and at the Island Press Urban Resilience Project (URP), we did just that.
 Through the creation of original articles and op-eds, we exposed what is unsustainable and unjust and offered alternative visions.

-A selection of those stories and solutions from the year 2019 have now been collected in the embeded e-book below, Resilience Matters: Action in an Age of Uncertainty.
+Our stories and solutions have now been collected in the embedded e-book below, Resilience Matters: Reimagining the Future in a Tumultuous Year.

 To view and download our 2015-2019 compilation e-books, click here.